New course starting September 2017

 An arts and culture distance learning qualification – the ESA Arts Sponsorship Certificate – is available annually to all professionals who want to enhance their sponsorship knowledge and develop the skills necessary to build thriving commercial relationships within the corporate sector.

-Now in its second year, this exciting opportunity has been made available via collaboration between ESA and social enterprise Cause4 via the Arts Council England-funded Arts Fundraising and Philanthropy Programme.
+Now in its third year, this exciting opportunity has been made available via collaboration between ESA and social enterprise Cause4 via the Arts Council England-funded Arts Fundraising and Philanthropy Programme.

-The 2016 ESA Arts Sponsorship Certificate is now underway, bringing the renowned distance-learning platform that we have developed and delivered so successfully for the ESA Diploma specifically for the advantage of those in the arts and culture sectors.
+The 2017 ESA Arts Sponsorship Certificate is due to start later in the year, bringing the renowned distance-learning platform that we have developed and delivered so successfully for the ESA Diploma specifically for the advantage of those in the arts and culture sectors.

 Who will benefit